 Practitioners are responsible for the quality of the services they provide.
-LHDs must maintain systems to ensure appropriate governance under the Scheme, for example periodic audits of businesses and practitioners.
+Local Health Districts (LHDs) must maintain systems to ensure appropriate governance under the Oral Health Fee for Service Scheme (Scheme), for example periodic audits of businesses and practitioners.
 This can include: